joelsiks/ctf_writeups/2021/0x41414141/optimizer.md

 <hr>

-Netcating the ip and the port we are prompted with:
+Using `netcat` to connect to the ip and the port, we are prompted with:
 ```
 you will be given a number of problems give me the least number of moves to solve them
 level 1: tower of hanoi